jj1bdx/airspy-fmradion/README.md

 #### libairspy

+*Note: this is applicable for both macOS and Linux.*

-*Use the latest libairspy --HEAD version* for:
+*Install and use the latest libairspy --HEAD version* for:

 * Working `airspy_open_devices()`, required by `airspy_open_sn()`.
 See [this commit](https://github.com/airspy/airspyone_host/commit/61fec20fbd710fc54d57dfec732d314d693b5a2f) for the details.
 * Proper transfer block size. `if_blocksize` for Airspy HF+ is reduced from 16384 to 2048, following [this commit](https://github.com/airspy/airspyhf/commit/a1f6f4a0537f53bede6e80c51826fc9d45061c28).